ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 ## Provisioning a sandbox using local Terraform

-You can use Terraform to execute the code locally for testing or if you are the only administrator of this infrastructure.
-After install or setup all the requirements and set the desired values to the [Input Variables](#input-variables), just like explained in the [Getting Started with Terraform](#getting-started-with-terraform), execute the following commands:
+You can use Terraform commands directly to execute the code locally for testing or if you are the only administrator of this infrastructure.
+After setting up desired input values according to [ROKS Input Variables](#roks-input-variables), execute the following commands:

 ```bash
 terraform init